Vermont Open Studio Weekend – Montpelier/Worcester/Berlin Artists

-- View a detailed map of Washington County on the Vermont Crafts Council website.
+- View a detailed map of Washington County (and get Orange County for free!) on the Vermont Crafts Council website.

 Here’s the rundown of who’s who (click on the links to learn more about specific artists):

-Note: If you’re wondering why the studio numbers are different colors, that’s because they correspond with the marker colors on the map I created to help you plan your travels.
-Behold – the Google Map!
+Note: If you’re wondering why the studio numbers are different colors, that’s because they correspond with the marker colors on a Google map I created to help you plan your travels.
+All hail the Google Map!

-If you plan on coming to the Montpelier area, let me know and I can recommend some local restaurants for your munching pleasure.
+If you plan on coming to the Montpelier area, let me know and I can recommend restaurants that are great for experiencing local deliciousness.